alokemscit/flutter_editor/flutter_quill_test/README.md

 await tester.quillEnterText(find.byType(QuillEditor), 'test\n');
 ```

-## 🤝 Contributing
+## Contributing

-We greatly appreciate your time and effort.

-To keep the project consistent and maintainable, we have a few guidelines that we ask all contributors to follow.
-These guidelines help ensure that everyone can understand and work with the code easier.
+We welcome contributions!

-See [Contributing](../CONTRIBUTING.md) for more details.
+Please follow these guidelines when contributing to our project.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more details.